-Network security protects the boundary between external and internal networks, keeping sensitive data and vital applications safe from unauthorized outsiders.
-Robust network security infrastructure is essential for any company's security posture.
+Network security protects the boundary between internal and external networks, keeping sensitive data and vital applications safe from unauthorized outsiders.
+A strong network security infrastructure is essential for any company's overall security.
 But to create a functional security setup, it's vital to understand why networks are vulnerable and the many threats they face.

-Network security threats are specific attack methods that exploit those vulnerabilities.
-There are multiple ways to launch such attacks.
-All of them should be part of network security policies.
+Network security threats are specific attack methods that exploit vulnerabilities – weaknesses in systems, devices, or processes.
+There are multiple ways to launch such attacks, and all of them should be addressed in network security policies.

 Malware

-Most malware attacks result from zero-day exploits and unpatched applications or operating systems.
-But phishing, man-in-the-middle, or insecure file sharing can also be to blame.
+Most malware attacks result from unauthorized access, human error, and zero-day exploits targeting unpatched applications or operating systems.
+However, phishing, Man-in-the-Middle attacks, and insecure file sharing are often equally to blame for a system compromise.

 1. Keyloggers